How many guinea pigs in a litter

 When a male and female guinea pig are introduced, the male may exhibit a unique behavior called “rumblestrutting”.
 This involves making rumbling sounds, puffing up the hair on their back, and strutting around the female in a stiff-legged manner.
 It is their way of showing dominance and attracting the female.

-See also How many episodes in vampire diaries
+See also How many gallons in a cubic metre of water

 Once the male successfully mounts the female, mating occurs.
 The male guinea pig extends his hindquarters and conducts a brief pelvic thrusting motion known as “popcorning”.
 This action allows semen to be deposited in the female’s reproductive tract.